andrelip/amortization_schedule_system/README.md

 # AmortizationScheduleCalculator

 Simple library to generate an Amortization Schedule for periodic payments or installments.
-Use this table can show you how much will go toward the principal and how much will go toward the interest
+Using this table can can show you how much will go toward the principal and how much will go toward the interest

 [![CircleCI](https://circleci.com/gh/andrelip/amortization_schedule_system/tree/master.svg?style=svg)](https://circleci.com/gh/andrelip/amortization_schedule_system/tree/master)